PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 # Variables
 Now lets make it so that the code can get input from us and then print it out again.

 How can we do that?
-Well there is a function that gets input from the console, and when we call the function (aka the code in the function gets run) it prints a message and then waits for us to type something into the terminal.
-Lets do this now.
+Well there is a function that gets input from the console, and when we call the function (aka the code in the function gets run) it prints a message and then waits for us to type something.

 ```py
 input("Type in your name: ")
 ```

-the `input` function will print the words in it to the console, then wait for the user to type in some words.
-When you hit enter, the code will keep running... but how will we access the words you typed in?
+The `input` function will print the words we in it to the console, then wait for the you to type in some words.
+When you hit enter, the code will stop running... and nothing happens.

+We need to be able to get access to the words you typed in.

-Well, we can make something like a function that refer's to the words the `input` function gives us.
+Well, we can make a code-word (like a function) that refer's to the words the `input` function gives us.
 Change the code to the following.

 ```py
 myName = input("Type in your name: ")